 It has so many forms.
 It may be the abuser overtly demanding full control of the money, or making the target account for every cent spent with receipts, or putting the target on a tight budget for household expenses while flagrantly spending money on his own pleasures (these are only a few examples).
 But it may not be so overt.
 It may be the abuser hiding some of his income so the target never realizes he is withholding joint funds from the family.

 Domestic violence practitioners have coined the term ‘sexually transmitted debt’.
 That is when the abuser craftily makes sure that all the debt is in the target’s name so if they split up, she (assuming the target is female) is stuck with the debt while the abuser walks free with no blight on his financial reputation.

-Relationship Problems and Money: Women Talk About Financial Abuse.
+Relationship Problems and Money: Women Talk About Financial Abuse — A useful resource.

 The report comes from Victoria, Australia, so some of the details may not be pertinent to all areas and jurisdictions.
 But overall, experiences of financial abuse are probably similar no matter where you may come from.
 The only things that may not be similar are the different laws that apply in different areas, laws which may help hold abusers accountable and protect victims.

 This resource has been added to our Understanding Abuse Resources page.

 39 thoughts on “Financial abuse from intimate partners — a lament, stories and tips to protect oneself”

 This example seems so simple and harmless, but of course, goes much deeper.
 The yearly ‘back to school’ shopping trip or the shoe buying because the children’s feet had grown.
 I was always the parent who did this shopping.
 Each experience a deep source of anxiety.
 I had to filter each choice through my common sense and his stinginess.